rbontekoe/RbO.jl/README.md

-# Package for Observer test
+# Package for Observer Pattern experiment

 I am experimenting with Julia.
 In the application sends the publisher messages containing temperatures to its subscribers.
 - Create a Julia package (RbO.jl)